The Most Useful Memorisation Techniques Explained

 - Country: Even though I have already associated Korea with his name and Indochina, since I have a predetermined spot on the DVD player, I imagine a Korean flag on the number display.

 Applications and some final notes

 These techniques can be used virtually anywhere, with little limits.
-The Major System is an awesome technique for learning different values and the Loci method proves to be one of the most effective study techniques of all.
+The Major System is a fantastic technique for learning different values, and the Loci method proves to be one of the most effective study techniques of all.
 I know for a fact that participants in Pi number competitions use it, where they recite as many digits of the Pi number as they can by heart.
 A Slovenian participant, who just happens to be the world champion, had a system of walking down the street of his home city and imagining each successive number on specific Loci.

 The workflow described, however, is highly specific for the MedAT and probably one of the few ways to actually at least have a chance of succeeding.
-So if you happen to be into that I hope it helps.
-When I sat the exam in July 2018 I received a fairly good amount of points using these techniques.
+So if you happen to be into that, I hope it helps.